 At Key Stage 3, pupils explore an array of pertinent issues such as online and offline risks, including gangs, radicalisation and extremism through half-termly topics such as Diversity, Prejudice and Discrimination.
-The inappropriate use of mobile technology and social media is also reinforced through the ICT curriculum as well as being emphasised and revisited in our Tutor time and assembly programme, promoting for example national ‘Safer Internet Day’ across the Academy and key stages.
+The inappropriate use of mobile technology and social media is also reinforced through the ICT curriculum as well as being emphasised and revisited through our Life curriculum, promoting for example national ‘Safer Internet Day’ across the Academy and key stages.
 We also receive visits from the local Police Force to deliver assemblies and reiterate these themes.

-With income deprivation and unemployment levels in the local area above national averages, we are fully committed to ensuring that our curriculum provides sufficient time to achieve all 8 of The Gatsby Benchmarks, working alongside organisations such as The FORCE and The National Citizenship Service.
-We also have a strong relationship with the Careers and Enterprise Company who support in meeting the Gatsby Benchmarks.
-A mixture of tutor time activities and progressive career opportunities allow the following targets to be met:
+With income deprivation and unemployment levels in the local area above national averages, we are fully committed to ensuring that our curriculum provides sufficient time to achieve all 8 of The Gatsby Benchmarks, working alongside organisations such as The Humber outreach Partnership (HOP) and the Careers and Enterprise Company.
+We also have a strong relationship with the Careers Inc. who lead with our careers advice and guidance programme and also support in meeting the Gatsby Benchmarks.
+A mixture of lessons, tutor time activities and extra-curricular opportunities allow the following targets to be met:

 The Spiritual, Moral, Social and Cultural (SMSC) development of our pupils has always been at the heart of the education offered in Delta Academies.
 The Academy’s approach to SMSC is embedded in the Delta ethos of mutual respect, partnership working and collaboration; an approach that we believe is fundamental to a full and positive participation in life in modern Britain.
 As part of the Delta Family, we all live and breathe ‘Changing Lives’.